Trackmania (2020 video game)

 Trackmania is a racing video game developed by Ubisoft Nadeo and published by Ubisoft, and is part of the TrackMania series.
 It was released on July 1, 2020, for Windows.
 A remake of TrackMania Nations, it was given the soft reboot title of Trackmania.
-The base game is free-to-play, with additional content available with a paid subscription model, including an in-game track editor, online events and car customization.
+The base game is free-to-play, with additional content available with a paid subscription model, including community tracks, online events and car customization.
 The game was also released for consoles and cloud platforms on May 15, 2023.
 The game has received mixed to positive reviews, with the gameplay being received positively, and its subscription model being criticized.

 Gameplay

 Trackmania is a soft reboot of the eponymous series, and by extension, a remake of Trackmania Nations.
 It features gameplay similar to that of previous titles in the series, in which the player must race from start to finish on a selected track in the quickest time possible, with a heavy emphasis on fast-paced stunts and arcade behaviour.

-Trackmania features the return of the "Stadium" environment seen in previous entries, however all previously used blocks and track pieces that were seen in previous games have been removed and replaced entirely by a new set of blocks built from scratch.
+Trackmania features the return of the Stadium environment seen in previous entries, but all blocks and track pieces that were seen in previous games have been removed and replaced entirely by a new set of blocks built from scratch.
 For example, in addition to standard road and dirt surfaces, a new ice surface was introduced, containing flat and bobsleigh-style blocks.
 The game also features tools that allows players to create their own custom blocks and objects, which in turn can be uploaded and featured in-game for other players to use in their own creations.

-Trackmania also features the return of 3 other environments, called "Snow", "Rally" and "Desert", each environment featuring a new car and several new building blocks.
+Trackmania also features the return of 3 other environments, called "Snow", "Rally" and "Desert", each environment featuring a new car and many new building blocks.
 These 3 environments were also previously featured in other Trackmania games, such as TrackMania United.

-Previous games in the series featured a permanent campaign of 65 tracks, however Trackmania replaces this with a seasonal campaign of 25 tracks, which rotates every three months, alongside a permanent "Training" campaign of 25 tracks which remains available to all players, and players with "Club" subscription access receive retroactive, permanent access to past campaigns, however, the leaderboards in these campaigns are locked and will not have any effect on global leaderboards should a player improve their personal best time on any track in a past campaign.
+Previous games in the series featured a permanent campaign of 65 tracks, however Trackmania replaces this with a seasonal campaign of 25 tracks, which rotates every three months, alongside a permanent "Training" campaign of 25 tracks which remains available to all players.
+Players with Club access receive retroactive, permanent access to past campaigns, however, the leaderboards in these campaigns are locked and will not have any effect on global leaderboards should a player improve their personal best time on any track in a past campaign.